taylorsperry/border-help/README.md

 The page loads with an introduction to CBP and a user can click on 'Your Rights' to see a list of rights; 'What to Do' to see a list of options for a given scenario; 'Help' for resources; and 'Location' to see where they are on the map and how far they are from the border between the US and Mexico.

 For this project I built an API using node and express (with data sourced from the ACLU) and utilized the 'Mexico and US Border' API from Homeland Infrastructure Foundation-Level Data (HIFLD) and geolocation.
+In the future, I'd like to internationalize the application for Spanish.

 ## Tech Stack